Eduap-com/WordMat/How to build WordMat.md

 If the build fails because of permission issues a reboot often helps.

-# Creating the MaximaWM folder
+# Creating the MaximaWM folder for Mac
-You can't download Maxima and just use it any more.
 A special folder called 'MaximaWM' with all the needed files to run maxima via WordMat must be used.
-This must be done for intel and M1 separately.
+This must be done for intel and M1 Macs separately.
 These folders are already made, but in the case they break because of a new Mac update:
 1. Install Xcode
 2. Install Macports.  macports.org.
     If already installed just update 'sudo port selfupdate' A new MacOS might require a new install though